FLORIDA SKIN DIVER

 The Ascent BC belt and separate tank pack can be packed and stored more easily than traditional combined BC packs.

-The 6 cu ft tank used in my pool at 6 ft depth and it lasted for 13 minutes, very relaxed and warm.
-My SAC was 3.9 cfm.
+In a test the 6 cu ft tank used in my pool at 6 ft depth lasted for 13 minutes, very relaxed and warm.
+My SAC was .39 cfm.
 (Your mileage may vary, YMMV.)

 The same tank lasted 4.8 minutes at a fast swim pace where I swam 770 ft at 4 ft. of depth, with no push-offs from the walls.
 SAC of 1.1 cfm.
-(YMMV) This was an estimate of the speed I might use if needing to get up from a deep dive to the depth where I could use my stage deco tank, approx. 30 ft.
-If you do the math you will see that the tank would have allowed a theoretical horizontal swim of 192 ft at 115 fsw.
+(YMMV) This was an estimate of the fastest speed I might use if needing to get up from a deep dive to the depth where I could use my stage deco tank, approx. 30 ft.
+If you do the math you will see that the tank would have allowed a theoretical horizontal swim of 192 ft at 115 fsw... so it certainly could get me up from much deeper, given that positive buoyancy would relieve much of the work and the decreasing pressure while ascending would amplify the available breathing gas.